 Become a Partner

-We believe strongly that now is the right time to accelerate our economic development efforts.
-At a time when competing communities are scaling back their marketing efforts and downsizing their economic development programs, Union County will reinvigorate its program of work and emerge as a regional leader.
+We strongly believe that now is the right time to accelerate our economic development efforts.
+At a time when other communities are scaling back their marketing efforts and downsizing their economic development programs, we will reinvigorate our program of work and help Union County emerge as a regional and state leader.
 However, your input, involvement, and financial support are critical to our continued momentum and future success.

 We invite you to join with us in financially supporting our efforts to ensure our collective prosperity and quality of life.
-We ask that you spend 30 minutes to receive a formal presentation of how this program affects you, your business, and our community.
-Please call us at 937.642.6279 to speak with us about this investment opportunity.
+For your consideration, we have developed an Investment Portfolio to better help you understand how your investment will improve our community.
+Please call us at 937.642.6279 to speak with us about this wonderful opportunity.
 We assure you that this will be time well spent and will have a direct impact on the future economic vitality of our community.
 Thank you in advance for your time and consideration.